Eminem Rages Against Netflix’s Cancellation Of ‘The Punisher’

 @NETFLIX, REGARDING YOUR CANCELLATION OF THE PUNISHER, YOU ARE BLOWING IT!!
 SINCERELY, MARSHALL,” the rapper, whose real name is Marshall Mathers, said on Twitter Wednesday night.

 Eminem is not only a fan of The Punisher, but he once shared a comic book page with the character.
-Per Deadline, Eminem and The Punisher starred together in a 2009 issue called “Emineum/Punisher,” published by Marvel Comics.
+Per Deadline, Eminem and The Punisher starred together in a 2009 issue called “Eminem/Punisher” published by Marvel Comics.

 The Punisher character, whose real name is Frank Castle, was created in 1974 by writer Gerry Conway and artists John Romita Sr. and Ross Andru, under Stan Lee’s leadership at Marvel.
 The character is a military veteran who brutally assaults and murders criminals, sometimes in revenge for the murder of his family.